Top of the page

 Most bowel obstructions are treated in the hospital.

-In the hospital, your doctor will give you medicine and fluids through a vein (IV).
-To help you stay comfortable, your doctor may place a tiny tube called a nasogastric (NG) tube through your nose and down into your stomach.
-The tube removes fluids and gas and helps relieve pain and pressure.
+In the hospital, your doctor will give you medicine and fluids through a vein (I.V.).
+To help you stay comfortable, your doctor may place a nasogastric (NG) tube through your nose and down into your stomach.
+The tube is connected to low suction that removes fluids and gas and helps relieve pain and pressure.
 You will not be given anything to eat or drink.

 Surgery is almost always needed when the intestine is completely blocked or when the blood supply is cut off.
 You may need a colostomy or an ileostomy after surgery.
 The diseased part of the intestine is removed, and the remaining part is sewn to an opening in the skin.
 Stool passes out of the body through the opening and collects in a disposable ostomy bag.
 In some cases, the colostomy or ileostomy is temporary until you have recovered.
 When you are better, the ends of the intestine are reattached and the ostomy is repaired.